A Latent Space Model for Cognitive Social Structures Data: Krackhardt's (1990) dataset revisited

 \section{Krackhardt's (1990) dataset revisited}

-In this section we analyze the Krackhardt's data introduced in Section \ref{sec_krackhardt_data} using our model from Section \ref{sec_a_latent_space_model} with $\bev_j \equiv \be_j$, for all $j$, $\xv_{i,i'} \equiv 1$ for all $i$ and $i'$, and $\nuv \equiv \nu$ (referred to as LATENT for short), as well as the Bayesian models introduced in \cite{butts-2003} and \cite{swartz-2015} (BUTTS and SWARTZ for short, respectively, see Section \ref{sec_intro}).
-BUTTS is a Bernoulli mixture model that focuses on estimating rates of erroneous reports by each actor with respect to an underlying but unknown ``real'' network.
-Hence, similarly to our model, BUTTS directly provides an estimate of a ``consensus'' network.
-However, BUTTS was not created to directly assess agreement between self-perception and that of the rest of group.
-On the other hand, SWARTZ is a logistic ANOVA model that includes all first and second order interactions among perceiver, sender and receiver levels.
-This parameterization allows us to assess the level of agreement between self and group perception by contrasting the value of appropriate interaction parameters.
+In this section we analyze the Krackhardt's data introduced in Section \ref{sec_krackhardt_data} using our model from Section \ref{sec_a_latent_space_model} with $\bev_j \equiv \be_j$, for all $j$, $\xv_{i,i'} \equiv 1$ for all $i$ and $i'$, and $\nuv \equiv \nu$ (referred to as LATENT for short), as well as the Bayesian models introduced in \cite{swartz-2015} (SWARTZ for short; see Section \ref{sec_intro}).
+SWARTZ is a logistic ANOVA model that includes all first and second order interactions among reporter, sender and receiver levels.
+This parameterization allows the practitioner to assess the level of agreement between self and group perception by contrasting the value of appropriate interaction parameters.
 However, it does not yield a straightforward mechanism to construct a consensus network.
-In all three cases the results we report in this section are based on $S = 40,000$ samples obtained after thinning the original Markov chains every 25 observations.
+The results we report in this section are based on $S = 40,000$ samples obtained after thinning the original Markov chains every 25 observations.
+Execution times, at 2.169 hours for SWARTZ and between 2.186 ($K=2$) and 4.720 ($K=9$) hours for LATENT using a single core of an i7 Intel processor, are comparable for these two models.
 Convergence was monitored by tracking the variability of the joint distribution of data and parameters using the multi-chain procedure discussed in \cite{GeRu92}.